 I am a big fan of always choosing yarn that speaks to you and that you love.
 This could be because of how it feels, the texture it creates, its color, or how well you know it will hold up in the wash.

 There are so many places to buy yarn.
-If you are interested, explore the yarns at local yarn shops and independent yarn sellers and dyers.
+If you are interested, explore the yarns at your local yarn store and independent yarn sellers and dyers.
 You can find lots of different kinds and brands of yarn if you look around.

 And, you can swap different yarns in for the yarns used in patterns as long as you can get the same gauge.
 Before you know it, you will build up a “stash” or collection of yarns you personally own.